NTI-Gymnasieingenjor/lunchpad/README.md

 <details>
     <summary>Download Python</summary><br>

-   When we have the sytem on the Raspberry pi we need Python to actually run it.
+   Python is required to run the lunch system on the Raspberry pi.

-   Install Python version 3.7.2 or later on the Raspberry pi <a href="https://www.python.org/downloads/">here</a>
+   Install Python version 3.7.2 or later on the Raspberry pi <a href="https://www.python.org/downloads/">here.</a>

 </details>